disintegrate-es/disintegrate/README.md

 ## Acknowledgments

 Disintegrate is inspired by the ideas presented in the talk [Kill Aggregate!](https://www.youtube.com/watch?v=DhhxKoOpJe0) by Sara Pellegrini, exploring new possibilities for modeling business concepts from event streams.
 We would like to express our gratitude to the speaker for sharing their insights and sparking innovative thinking within the software development community.

+While preserving the core concepts from the video, Disintegrate introduces additional features that enrich the developer experience and bring the ideas into practical implementation:

+1. **Postgres implementation**: Disintegrate provides a working implementation of the concepts discussed in the video.

+2. **Powerful query system**: In the video, queries were constructed using a list of domain identifiers and event types.
+Disintegrate takes this capability to the next level by empowering developers to create more sophisticated queries that can address advanced use cases.

+3. **Validation queries**: While acknowledging the value of the video's approach in utilizing a query to validate the state's integrity, Disintegrate takes it a step further to enhance this aspect.
+In the video, the same query was used for both building the state and the append API.
+However, Disintegrate introduces a powerful feature known as `Validation` queries, which empowers developers with fine-grained control over decision invalidation when new events are stored in the event store.
+This proves particularly useful in scenarios such as the banking example.
+For example, when making a withdrawal decision, the account balance needs to be computed, requiring the inclusion of deposit events in the state.
+However, a deposit event should not invalidate a withdrawal decision, even if it changes the state.
+In such cases, validation must be performed on a subset of events necessary for building the state.

+4. **Decision concept**: Disintegrate introduces the concept of `Decision`, which serve as building block for developing application business logic while adhering to the SOLID principles.
+A `Decision` can be seen as small aggregate that focus on specific use case.
+Consequently, when a new use case emerges, it is possible to extend the application by adding a new `Decision` without modifying existing ones.